Skip to main content

 6 DIY Scenario: First-Time House Framing

 Scenario: A DIY builder constructs a small guest house.
-They choose untreated, non-kiln-dried timber because it's cheaper.
+They choose untreated, non-kiln-dried timber because it's significantly cheaper and they figure it'll dry out in place—after all, the building will be covered and heated eventually, so what's the rush?

 What happened within six months: